 Great Things to Do in Tempe, Arizona

-Tempe is home to Arizona State University, one of the largest schools in the United States.
+Tempe is home to Arizona State University, one of the largest schools in the USA.
 Art enthusiasts can pop into the ASU Art Museum to see impressive pieces by artists like Viola Fey.
 Downtown Tempe is packed with a wide variety of bars and restaurants and is especially lively on Friday and Saturday nights.
 You’ll discover an excellent culinary scene at restaurants like House of Tricks, Culinary Dropout, NCounter, Top of the Rock, Singh Meadows and Ghost Ranch.
 You can also rent electric boats, kayaks and pedal boats for a relaxing time on Tempe Town Lake.

 Hayden Butte (aka “A” Mountain)

-When discussing Arizona, its unique landscape is a major selling point for visitors.
-Arizona might be most famous for the Grand Canyon, but you don’t have to travel far for a nice hike.
+Arizona’s unique landscape is a major selling point for visitors.
+The state might be most famous for the Grand Canyon, but you don’t have to travel far for a nice hike.
 We loved that Hayden Butte (commonly known as ‘A Mountain’ among locals) was right across the street from our beautiful downtown Tempe hotel, Tempe Mission Palms, which you could see from its picturesque pool deck.

 Our first morning, after a delicious breakfast of fluffy red velvet waffles at NCounter (voted best waffles in Arizona by Food Network when they were called NCounter).
 We then enjoyed the half-mile hike up Hayden Butte.
 Hayden Butte is dotted with cacti and even features petroglyph rock drawings from previous native civilizations.
 From the top, you’re rewarded with a picturesque view of Tempe, Phoenix and the surrounding mountains.